Terms of Engagement

 17.6 We should make you aware, that as Officers of the court, we are under a duty not to mislead the court.

 18. Communication between you and us

 18.1.
 We will aim to communicate with you by such method as you may request.
 We may need to virus check discs or email.
 Unless you withdraw consent, we will communicate with others when appropriate by email or fax but we cannot be responsible for the security of correspondence and documents sent by email or fax.

-18.3.
+18.2.
 The GDPR requires us to advise you that your particulars are held on our database.
-We may, from time to time, use these details to send you information which we think might be of interest to you.
 Please refer to our Privacy Notice for more information.

 19. Terms and conditions of business

 Unless otherwise agreed and subject to the application of then current hourly rates, these Terms and Conditions of Business shall apply to any future instructions given by you to this firm.
 Your continuing instructions in this matter will amount to an acceptance of these Terms and Conditions of Business.